Self catering accomodation by Schull Holiday Makers, holiday homes in West Cork, Ireland, Skull, Schull

 Bustling and busy, but not over crowded in the height of the season, the Mizen always has an attractive face.
 Spring, autumn & winter the pace slows and there is time for chat or an impromptu music session in one of the bars.
 Generally the weather is not unkind and the countryside is still beautiful.

 Spring presents us with masses of wonderful flowers in the hedges and meadows, by the seashore and on the high hills.
-In autumn the ditches and hills are ablaze with montbretia, gorse and bracken, the colour of Harris tweed.
-A walk in winter, on a deserted beach, hot toddies beside a blazing fire are not an unappetising proposition and prices are kinder outside the high-season months of summer.
+In autumn the ditches and high places are ablaze with montbretia, gorse and bracken the colour of Harris tweed.
+A winter walk on a deserted beach and hot toddies beside a blazing fire are not an entirely unappetising proposition and prices are kinder outside the high-season summer months.